JohnAPedagogy/ProgressiveStudentHackathon/README.md

 ## Database Design

 The hackathon will utilize MongoDB and H2 databases.
-At some point the H2 database will migrate to SQL.
+At some point the H2 database will migrated to MySQL.
 The Entity relationship diagram for the model is as follows:
 ![erd hackathon](https://github.com/JohnAPedagogy/ProgressiveStudentHackathon/blob/main/2021/mongodb/ERDHackatlon.png)